Objective

 innovative project relating to any or all of my areas of

-experience and expertise: object-oriented and object-capability
+interest, experience, and expertise: object-oriented and object-capability

-runtimes (including virtual machines), operating systems, platform
+languages and runtimes (including virtual machines), operating systems, and

 Important note for recruiters: